bitcoin-dev-project/bitcoiner-intro-to-rust/12_reading_inputs_and_type_coercion.md

 }
 ```

-Lastly, we need to read the sequence, which are the last 4 bytes.
+Lastly, we need to read the the last 4 bytes for the sequence number.
 A description of what the sequence number represents can be found in Mastering Bitcoin, Chapter 6.

 ```rust